In-Depth Judge Training Sessions

 - Metro Senior (Augsburg Colloege) - Judges must display a parking permit on campus.
 Email Brittany for this permit.

-- Minneapolis Public Schools (North High School)
+- Minneapolis Public Schools (Roosevelt High School)

 - Northeast (University of Minnesota, Duluth)

 - Northwest (Bemidji State University)

 - South Central (Mankato State University)